xhp-hust-2018-2011/SS-DCNet/README.md

 - We report state-of-the-art counting performance over 5 challenging datasets with remarkable relative improvements.
 We also show good transferablity of SS-DCNet via cross-dataset evaluations on crowd counting datasets.

 ## Results
-The mean average error (MAE) of SS-DCNet over 5 challenging counting datasets are reported on the table:
+The mean average error (MAE) of SS-DCNet against its previous version, S-DCNet, over 5 challenging counting datasets are reported on the table:

 |      | SHA | SHB |UCF_CC_50 | UCF-QNRF | TRANCOS | MTC|
 | :--: | :--: | :--: | :--: | :--: | :--: | :--: |